Skip to content

 Card Description String Information, details, and characteristics of the Gallery card The current state of the Energy Sector

-Move Dropdown Text Select the move where this Gallery card should be displayed 0
+Move Dropdown Text Select the move to display this Gallery card 0

-After all desired configurations have been added, click Save.
+After you've added all desired configurations, click Save.

 1. Navigate to the Gallery Cards tab.

-2. Select the desired card to be edited and click on the Edit icon next to the card.
+2. Select the card you want to edit and click the Edit icon next to it.

-3. Here, users will be prompted the same card's edit component as when adding a new card.
+3. The system opens the same edit component used when creating a new card.

 To delete a Gallery card, follow these steps: